Svdbroek/literature/README.md

  ### changenotes

+ 17/06/2020
+ * work got in the way of reading, back in the saddle.
+ * added article under REST API
  04/06/2020
  * first listing  of recent articles I read, will add more as time goes on
  * need to think of way to organize, mark articles as read/unread, purpose (copy/pasta, information, phylosophy)